OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-02.md

 ## Proverbs 2:21

-For the upright will live in the land, and the blameless will remain in it;
+For those who are upright will inhabit the land, and those who are blameless will dwell in it;

 ## Proverbs 2:22